Skip to main content

 ssg init

-ssg init --client claude-code
+ssg init --client claude-code # force a specific adapter

 ssg status